ibm-cloud-docs/discovery-data/backup-restore.md

 - 2.2.0 to 4.0.x

 You can do an in-place upgrade from one 4.0.x version to a later 4.0.y version as an alternative to following the procedures in this topic.
 For more information, see [Upgrading Watson {{site.data.keyword.discoveryshort}} to a newer 4.0 refresh](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.0?topic=discovery-upgrading-watson-version-40){: external}.
 {: note}

+**For versions 4.0.3-4.0.7 only**: If you plan to backup and restore an entire {{site.data.keyword.icp4dfull_notm}} instance by using the {{site.data.keyword.icp4dfull_notm}} OpenShift® APIs for Data Protection (OADP) backup and restore utility, you must apply a patch before you start the backup.
+The patch enables the utility to run successfully.

+This procedure is not required with versions 4.0.8 or later.
+{: note}

 If you plan to backup and restore an entire {{site.data.keyword.icp4dfull_notm}} instance by using the {{site.data.keyword.icp4dfull_notm}} OpenShift® APIs for Data Protection (OADP) backup and restore utility, you must apply a patch before you start the backup.
 The patch stops {{site.data.keyword.discoveryshort}} from preventing the utility from completing successfully.